yeeharin/OfficeDocs-SkypeForBusiness/Teams/interpreter-agent-teams.md

   - Teams licenses might be included in your *Microsoft 365* subscription, or you might need to purchase a separate Teams license if you have *Microsoft 365 (no Teams)* licenses.
 - A *Microsoft 365 Copilot* license.
   - For information on how to acquire *Microsoft 365 Copilot* licenses, see [Where can I get Microsoft Copilot?](https://support.microsoft.com/topic/where-can-i-get-microsoft-copilot-40a622db-6d25-4266-b008-4bbcb55cf52f)
-- Be a Microsoft Teams Public preview participant.
-  - For information on how to access Teams Public preview features, see [Microsoft Teams Public preview](/microsoftteams/public-preview-doc-updates).

 ## Data, security, and privacy